To study by demonstrating the osmosis process by potato osmometer.

 - Hypotonic solution – It is a solution with low concentration levels of solute.
 If living cells are placed in this solution, water passes into the cells because of higher water concentration in comparison to the cell causing the cells to swell and turn turgid.

 - Isotonic solution – A solution is said to be isotonic if both solutions have an equal concentration of solute.
-If living cells are placed in an isotonic solution, no change is shown as there is equal concentration on both the regions hence the cell retains its original shape.
+If living cells are placed in an isotonic solution, no change is shown as there is the equal concentration on both the regions hence the cell retains its original shape.

-- A fresh large sized potato tuber
+- A fresh large-sized potato tuber

 - 20% sucrose solution